 Step 19.
 Install the clutch plates and clutch springs.
 Tighten the springs in a diagonal pattern to apply pressure to the clutch evenly.
 Torque the springs to 6 foot-pounds.

 Step 20.
 Install the dowels in the crankcase, then install the clutch cover with a new gasket.

 Step 21.
 Install the starter motor, crankshaft position sensor, the spark plugs (torqued to 9.6 foot-pounds) and the oil filter.

-The Yamaha R6 engine rebuild is complete!
-Once the motor is back in your motorcycle, you’ll want to go easy for the first few rides.
+The Yamaha R6 engine rebuild is complete.
+Once the motor is back in your motorcycle, go easy for the first few rides.
 The new parts will be bedding in, so don’t go ragging on the motor until it’s been through a handful of heat cycles and has a lot of miles under its belt.